Naveenfxinnovation/fx-terraform-module-aws-virtual-machine/examples/autoscaling-group-windows/README.md

-# AutoScaling Group example
+# AutoScaling Group with Windows

-Configuration in this directory creates an AutoScaling group with various options, and it creates an autoscaling group without the LB portion.
+Configuration in this directory creates an AutoScaling Group with a Windows VM.

 ## Usage